xpack/web-jekyll/pages/intro.md

 to accomodate for all these differences.

-This approach started with GNU _configure_, and today use even more complex solutions, like _cMake_ or _meson_ scripts.
+This approach started with GNU _configure_, and today use even more complex solutions, like _CMake_ or _meson_ scripts.

 Well, instead of permanently wondering how to make use of the new versions, and making the auto-configure scripts more and more complex with every day, why not allow the application to ask for the exact versions that are known to be compatible, and let an automated tool handle the dependencies?

-**xPacks** can do just this, bring in the project exactly the versions needed, thus making the auto-configure step superfluos.
+The **xPacks** dependency manager can do just this, bring in the project exactly the versions needed, thus making the auto-configure step superfluos.

 ## But what are xPacks?